-- 11.1 The School will make reasonable adjustments for managing behaviour which is related to a pupil's disability.
-Staff should seek advice from the Head if they are unsure about how to manage a pupil's behaviour where this is related to a disability. - 11.2 If there is a concern that a pupil's behaviour is as a result of unmet educational or other needs, advice should be sought from the Head and/or SENCO and further action in accordance with the School's policy on special educational needs and learning difficulties will be considered.

-11.3 Where Expulsion or Removal needs to be considered, the School will ensure that a pupil with a disability or special educational needs is able to present their case fully where their disability or special educational needs might hinder this.
+- 11.1 The School will make reasonable adjustments for managing behaviour which is related to a pupil's special educational needs and/or a disability.
+However, it is not possible to allow pupils with special educational needs and/or a disability to have a negative impact upon the learning or safety of others without challenging this, potentially by the use of relevant sanctions.
+Staff should seek advice from the Head or Head of Learning Support if they are unsure about how to manage a pupil's behaviour where this is related to their special educational needs and/or a disability. - 11.2 If there is a concern that a pupil's behaviour is as a result of unmet educational or other needs, advice should be sought from the Head and/or Head of Learning Support and further action in accordance with the School's policy on special educational needs and learning difficulties will be considered. - 11.3 Where Exclusion or Withdrawal needs to be considered, the School will ensure that a pupil with a disability or special educational needs is able to present their case fully where their disability or special educational needs might hinder this.